CoinFuMasterShifu/Janushash/README.md

 \end{align*}
 $$

 Unfortunately this can only be solved numerically, we cannot express the solution analytically.
-Since the mining ratio $a$ is in the range $[1,\infty]$, the maximal conditional expectation is attained for $a=1$, if we observe an empirical mean $\bar y$ larger than this number
+Since the hashrate ratio $a$ is in the range $[1,\infty]$, the maximal conditional expectation is attained for $a=1$, if we observe an empirical mean $\bar y$ larger than this number

 $$
 \tfrac{0.3}{1.3}\frac{(c+\frac{1}{1})^{1.3}-c^{1.3}}{(c+\frac{1}{1})^{0.3}-c^{0.3}}\approx 0.269